AliceFremah/Lab-2/PROJECT_SUMMARY.md

 ---

-**🎭 Happy Testing!**
+**Happy Testing!**

-*Framework built with ❤️ using Playwright, TypeScript, and modern testing practices.*
+*Framework built with care using Playwright, TypeScript, and modern testing practices.*